fani-lab/Library/Connecting to the Matrix (GPU) Server/connecting_to_the_matrix_gpu_server.md

 ### via Visual Studio Code (VSCode) using an extension

-This is my favourite method as it's quite simple and as well as gives you the ability to view the server's directories in the same way you'd normally see your files in the file explorer panel in VSCode as if you're working locally.
+This is my favourite method as it's quite simple and also gives you the ability to view the server's directories in the same way you'd normally see your files in the file explorer panel in VSCode as if you're working locally.

 1. In VSCode's extension market, search and install an extension called **Remote - SSH** by Microsoft
 2. Once the extension is installed, click the two angled brackets at the bottom left corner of your VSCode